KirillM/BarChart/README.md

 Once you create and format an XML file, you can then load it into a Bar Chart using the following method:

-    //Load the bar chart with a premade XML file in your app's bundle [barChart setXmlData:[NSData dataWithContentsOfFile:[[NSBundle mainBundle] pathForResource:@"barChart" ofType:@"xml"]] showAxis:DisplayBothAxes withColor:[UIColor whiteColor] shouldPlotVerticalLines:YES];
+    // Load the bar chart with a pre-made XML file in your app's bundle [barChart setXmlData:[NSData dataWithContentsOfFile:[[NSBundle mainBundle] pathForResource:@"barChart" ofType:@"xml"]] showAxis:DisplayBothAxes withColor:[UIColor whiteColor] shouldPlotVerticalLines:YES];

 Note that you must give the XML File as an `NSData` object, not a file or file path.

-##Customizing Bar Chart
+## Customizing Bar Chart
 Customizing Bar Chart is easy.
 Bar Chart has three different types that allow for customization of the Bar Graph's Bars.
 More ways to customize Bar Chart are coming soon.

-###Bar Display Style
+### Bar Display Style
 Changes the visual appearance of the bars on the Bar Chart.
 There are three different styles available:
   * **BarStyleGlossy**: Adds a glossy shine and shades the bars.
 This is the default value if no value is set.
   * **BarStyleMatte**: Bars have shading but no gloss effects.